nline/nline-plotlyjs-panel/DEV.md

     - `git tag -a vx.x.x -m "release vx.x.x"`
     - `git push origin master --follow-tags`
 1. Create new release on Github
-1. Rename `dist` folder to `grafana-plotly-plugin-x.x.x` and zip it (Due to current trouble with signature process, move all image to root of `dist` folder and update `plugin.json` accordingly).
+1. Rename `dist` folder to `nline-plotlyjs-panel-x.x.x` and zip it (Due to current trouble with signature process, move all image to root of `dist` folder and update `plugin.json` accordingly).
-1. Generate md5 with command `md5 grafana-plotly-plugin-x.x.x.zip > grafana-plotly-plugin-x.x.x.zip.md5`
+1. Generate md5 with command `md5 nline-plotlyjs-panel-x.x.x.zip > nline-plotlyjs-panel-x.x.x.zip.md5`
 1. Attach zip and md5 files to release on Github.
 1. Test plugin with <https://github.com/grafana/plugin-validator>
 1. Publish to Grafana plugins